tylerhiggins/project4-cs460/issues.md

 # TODO #
-[1] Copy all regular files from the working directory to the .backup directory\
 [2] Compare last modification times of duplicate files before overwriting, and inform the user\
 [3] Create a thread to copy each file\
 [4] Perform a restore operation when the -r flag is specified\